MIND-NYSPI/xnat-cs-tutorial/tutorial_part4.md

 ### The FLIRT Command Line

 Now that we've uploaded our files, we can write our command to register two images using FLIRT.
-From the FLIRT documentation:
+From the [FLIRT documentation](ftp://surfer.nmr.mgh.harvard.edu/pub/dist/freesurfer/tutorial_packages/OSX/fsl_501/doc/wiki/FLIRT(2f)UserGuide.html#FLIRT_Examples):

 >The simplest usage of flirt is to register two images together as:
 >